Crafting a patent application is a practice best left to the experts.

-We offer clients a small law firm experience with a large law firm reach.
+We offer clients the personal one on one experience of a small law firm with the broach reach of a large firm.

 Absent special international agreements, patent protection extends only to the countries in which they are filed.
 Obtaining patent protection outside the United States therefore is not something you can do without partners operating in foreign jurisdictions.